mike-ivs/machine-learning-novice-sklearn/_episodes/01-introduction.md

 - "What are some useful machine learning techniques?"
 objectives:
 - "Gain an overview of what machine learning is and the techniques available."
-- "Understand how machine learning and artificial intelligence differ."
+- "Understand how machine learning, deep learning, and artificial intelligence differ."
-- "Be aware of some caveats when using Machine Learning."
+- "Be aware of some caveats when using machine mearning."

 keypoints:
 - "Machine learning is a set of tools and techniques that use data to make predictions."